-Due to supply chain disruptions following the COVID-19 pandemic, there has been a growing pressure for distribution centers to perform more efficiently and optimally than ever.
-In addition, shift to 24/7 container port operations in October 2021 meant these facilities would need to hire more staff to process greater volumes, all while striving for maximum uptime.
+Due to an increasing level of supply chain disruptions, there has been a growing pressure for distribution centers to perform more efficiently and optimally than ever.
+The shift to 24/7 operations meant these facilities would need to hire more staff to process greater volumes, all while striving for maximum uptime.
 As little as a few hours of downtime can cause a domino effect.
 If even one critical machine part fails, the entire distribution center may have to halt operations leaving hundreds of employees sitting idle.

 How can distribution centers maintain high performance while keeping downtime at a minimum?
 It largely comes down to two things: predictive maintenance and a well-trained team.
 If team members can actively detect and prevent machine failures before they occur, distribution centers can handle even historic volumes of product.